 Resource 2.7.1 - Radio Receivers

-Radios that use electricity are the most common and probably the least troublesome because they can be used day or night without fear that the batteries will run out.
-The problem is that, for many, electricity is simply not available.
-Transistor radios may use batteries, but they too can be relatively expensive and not readily available.
-Wind-up solar-powered crank radios may be the answer to these problems and more.
+Radios that use electricity are the most common and probably the least troublesome in that they can be used day or night without the fear that the batteries will run out.
+The problem is that for many, electricity is simply not available.
+Transistor radios may use of batteries but they too can be a relatively expensive and not readily available.
+Wind-up solar powered crank radios may be the answer to these problems and more.

-The crank radio (see the photos below) is solar-powered and self-powered; it needs no batteries or electricity to work.
-It winds up, and one full crank can last an hour.
-The crank motion creates tension in a clock-like spring that powers the generator in the radio, which, in turn, provides electricity.
-The solar panel stores the energy for the radio, and, in direct sunlight, the radio switches to solar power automatically.
+The crank radio is solar powered as well as self powered.
+It needs no batteries or electricity to work.
+It winds up and one full crank can last an hour.
+The crank motion creates tension in a clock-like spring that powers the generator in the radio that, in turn, provides electricity.
+The solar panel stores the energy for the radio.
+In direct sunlight, the radio switches to solar power automatically

 Resource 2.7.2 - Digital Radio

 A geo-stationary satellite, AfriStar™, of the WorldSpace system orbits over Africa.
 Comprised of three beams, AfriStar™ covers every inch of the African continent, the Middle East and parts of Southern Europe.
-It broadcasts to portable digital receivers equipped with satellite dishes the size of teacup saucers (see photo at left).
+It broadcasts to portable digital receivers equipped with satellite dishes the size of teacup saucers (See photo Figure).
 The audience hears crystal clear CD-quality sound without static or interference.
 The receivers run on batteries or electricity and have been adapted to use solar power.
 They can pick up the satellite's signal at any location in Africa and the Middle East, no matter how remote or isolated.
-When connected to a computer using a special adapter, they operate as a modem for transmission of Web-based multimedia data from the satellite to the computer.
+When connected to a computer using a special adapter, they operate as a modem for the transmission of web-based multimedia data from the satellite to the computer.

 Resource 2.7.3 - Suitcase Radio Station

-Figure 22.214.171.124 shows a station in its watertight carrying case.
-On the console (from left) is the gooseneck microphone, below it is the mixer, at the top right are two tape decks, and below them are two CD decks.
-The transmitter and power supply, not pictured, are housed under the console.
-The console is removed from the carrying case when in operation.
+Figure 18.104.22.168 illustrates a station in its watertight carrying case.
+On the consul, starting on the left: top is the gooseneck microphone, below it is the mixer, top right are two tape decks, and below them are two CD decks.
+The transmitter and power supply, not pictured, are housed under the consul.
+The consul is removed from the carrying case when in operation.

-Apac, Uganda's northern region, wanted to install the portable station.
-A feasibility study, however, revealed several limitations with the electrical infrastructure, which was not reliable—a result of load sharing throughout the country (Apac could not receive power for several days).
-The power was also not usable for electronic equipment because of the dramatic power fluctuations.
-Therefore, it was decided that, to maintain a reliable broadcasting schedule and develop the station as a center point to community activities by different groups, Radio Apac would operated entirely by solar power.
-This frees the project from the constraints of the electrical situation and the tariffs associated with it.
-In consultation with a solar distributor in Kampala, a configuration was determined to allow the station to stay operational during the 18-hour broadcast day.
-Eight solar panels and seven deep cycle batteries were installed at the station, which now provide lighting and all of the station's power requirements for daily broadcasting (Figure 126.96.36.199).
-The life span of solar installations is more than a decade and entails low maintenance costs.
+IApac, Uganda's northern region, wanted to install the portable station.
+A feasibility study revealed several limitations with the electrical infrastructure, which was not reliable.
+This was a result of load sharing throughout the country (Apac would not receive power for several days).
+The power was also not usable for electronic equipment due to the dramatic power fluctuations.
+Therefore, it was decided that in order to maintain a reliable broadcasting schedule and develop the station as a center point to community activities by different groups, Radio Apac would be operated entirely by solar power.
+This would free the project from the constraints of the electrical situation and the tariffs associated with it.
+A configuration was determined, in consultation with a solar distributor in Kampala, to allow the station to stay operational during the eighteen-hour broadcast day.
+Eight solar panels and seven deep cycle batteries were installed at the station, which now provide lighting and all the station power requirements for daily broadcasting (Figure 22.214.171.124).
+The life span of solar installations is over a decade with low maintenance costs.